justinpearson/Batch-YouTube-upload/README.md

 - The API of interest is the YouTube Data API:
   - <https://console.developers.google.com/apis/api/youtube.googleapis.com/overview>
 - These APIs are intended for app developers to write apps that users use to interact with their Google Accounts.
 Consequently, the system that Google uses to manage credentials is complicated.
-- To use the YouTube API, you need to have a Google account, then make a Project in the Developer Console, then get credentials,
+- To use the YouTube API, you need to have a Google account, then make a Project in the Developer Console, then get credentials (a Client ID and Client Secret).
-- OAuth 2.0 credentials vs API keys
+- Credential types: OAuth 2.0 credentials vs API keys
   - Using an API key: To use this API you need an API key.
 An API key identifies your project to check quotas and access.
 Go to the Credentials page to get an API key.
 You’ll need a key for each platform, such as Web, Android, and iOS.
   - Accessing user data with OAuth 2.0: You can access user data with this API.
 On the Credentials page, create an OAuth 2.0 client ID.
 A client ID requests user consent so that your app can access user data.
 Include that client ID when making your API call to Google.
   - Because we're trying to access private user data (private videos), we need OAuth 2.0 credentials.